citp/privacy-policy-historical/d/do/dos/dosomething.org.md

 ### Links

-Do Something only links to other non-profit or for-profit organizations that qualify as strategic partners.
+DoSomething.org only links to other non-profit or for-profit organizations that qualify as strategic partners.
 This site contains links to other sites.
-Do Something is not responsible for the privacy practices or the content of such Web sites.
+DoSomething.org is not responsible for the privacy practices or the content of such Web sites.

 ### User Generated Content

-The views, opinions, and comments expressed on our message boards DO NOT reflect the views and opinions of Do Something as an organization.
-Do Something is a not-for-profit and does not directly support or push any political, social, or religious agendas.
+The views, opinions, and comments expressed on our message boards DO NOT reflect the views and opinions of DoSomething.org as an organization.
+DoSomething.org is a not-for-profit and does not directly support or push any political, social, or religious agendas.
 We love all of our users equally.

+Content and pictures posted on DoSomething.org may be reused across the site and in promotional materials.
+DoSomething reserves the right to use photographs uploaded to the site in order to promote and publicize itself and its mission.
+If you have questions email [help@dosomething.org](mailto:help@dosomething.org)

 ### Message Boards